iRootTsar/reggit/README.md

 # Reggit

-Reggit, the registration app for events @Komponent
+Reggit, the registration app for events @Miles

 Mobile: React-native with TS and Nativewind (Tailwindcss)
 Web: React with TS and TailwindCSS